Skip to content

 The darkness of your room can affect the quality of your sleep, so pro athletes make sure to keep their bedrooms dark.

-If you feel your bedroom is not dark enough, you may want to look into blackout curtains or even consider using a sleep mask to block out any sleep-disrupting light.
+If you feel your bedroom is not dark enough, you may want to look into blackout curtains or learn how to wear a sleep mask to block out any disruptive light.

 2. Temperature